pbugnion/pascalbugnion.net/src/note-content/slack-makes-for-better-leaders.md

 ### Time to be strategic

 Time poor managers spend less time being strategic.
 Taking the time to critically assess how your team is doing or how the organisation could be improved is important, but never urgent.
 It’s going to be one of the first things that doesn't get done if your schedule becomes too packed.
-Over time, your work descends into purely tactical, low quality work, effectively becoming a glorified switchboard operator[^3].
+Over time, your work descends into purely tactical, low quality work, effectively becoming a glorified switchboard operator<Sidenote>Credit for that phrase goes to Cal Newport in this [deep questions podcast](https://www.calnewport.com/podcast/), episode 35.</Sidenote>.

 ### Time to learn